-Good Friday traditions in Poland Posted by Kasia on Apr 19, 2019 in Calendar, Culture, Holidays, Religion
+Good Friday traditions in Poland Posted by Kasia on Apr 19, 2019 in Culture, Religion

 Easter is almost here!
 In Poland the last week of Lent, Holy Week, is known as Wielki Post or Wielki Tydzień.
 During this week Polish families prepare their homes for Easter.
 Traditionally there is spring cleaning, shopping, baking and cooking for the Easter feast.

 Many churches in Poland observe Good Friday (Wielki Piątek), which is the Friday before Holy Saturday, Easter Sunday (Wielkanoc), and Easter Monday.